top of page

 Therapy for Grief & Loss

 Inhibitory emotions like shame, guilt, and anxiety get in the way and get tangled up with our core emotions like anger, fear, sadness, disgust, joy, excitement, and sexual excitement.
 These are all natural, human emotions.
+Men are especially trained to avoid, defend, and deny them.

 We can help you slow down, tune in, and sort things out.